Senhor Testículo

-Senhor Testículo (English: Mr. Testicles, or Mr. Balls) is the mascot for the Association of Personal Assistance for Cancer (Associação de Assistência às Pessoas) in Brazil.
+Senhor Testículo (English: Mr. Testicle, or Mr. Ball) is the mascot for the Association of Personal Assistance for Cancer (Associação de Assistência às Pessoas) in Brazil.
 The mascot is a large anthropomorphic pair of testicles, and is designed to help educate people about testicular cancer.

 The non-profit organization that Senhor Testiculo represents described the mascot as "a friendly snowman in the shape of testicles".